 I recently wrote a previous post about the 22 books I used to quit my job in 2013.
 I don’t think I read more than 6-7 books in 2014, which is why I want to get back into the habit of reading again.

-We’re now 7 days in to 2015, and I’ve already started and finished 2 books.
+We’re now 7 days into 2015, and I’ve already started and finished 2 books.
 By adding 20 minutes of reading into my morning routine, I’ll be ensuring I beat that number this year.
 My goal is 36 books in 2015.
 I’ll be tracking them here .
-Got suggestions for books?
+Do you have suggestions for books?
 Let me know in the comments.